 Just like the rest of our story, the origins of our baking date back to Tudor times – an age when food and drink varied greatly according to wealth and status.
 In the 16th century, the period in which the Maid of Honour cake made its first appearance, sugar and spices shipped from the New World were a sign of wealth – so the ingredients were of the finest and most costly available.

-Still today the ingredients used to make Maids of Honour, and everything else we bake are traditional and wholesome – with dairy fresh butter, free-range eggs and other natural ingredients that are sourced as locally and ethically as possible.
+Still today the ingredients used to make Maids of Honour, and everything else we bake are traditional and wholesome – with dairy fresh butter, eggs from freedom hens and other natural ingredients that are sourced as locally and ethically as possible.
 We don’t use any artificial flavours, colourings or preservatives.
 These values are not an afterthought – they are the way have always done things and they are what makes us.

 In Tudor times ovens were not common, with most cooking conducted over an open flame or fire in pots, skillets and cauldrons.
 Interestingly, instead of a baking tin, Tudor cooks used a baking tray made from hardened pastry – rather alarmingly called a ‘coffin’!

-But we can be very sure that from the time the first Original Maids of Honour opened in Richmond, the popular little tarts and other pies and pastries were made by hand and cooked using metal bakware in wood or coal-fired ovens.
+But we can be very sure that from the time the first Original Maids of Honour opened in Richmond, the popular little tarts and other pies and pastries were made by hand and cooked using metal bakeware in wood or coal-fired ovens.
 And so things remained until after World War II when, due to bomb damage, the bakery was rebuilt and new cleaner, more efficient and controllable gas-fired ovens were installed.
 But little else has changed.
 Our hand-baking processes are just the same as they were a hundred years ago but on a larger scale.
 Here’s how it’s done: